BurkhardHeim/cvsToWx/README.md

   A simple sin would have done it as well :) but just for curiosity reasons I kept that one, or did it ???.
   Depending on how an 'interval' is defined it may bring some differences.
-  I wanted to be able to visiualize one of the eigth ones ?!
-MQ3 's' , one of the four pandiagonal 4x4 and  ....
+  I wanted to be able to visiualize one of one MQ3, one of the four pandiagonal 4x4 and  ....
 5x5 , ..6x6 mixed with a given set of vals, source and simulated  and just gaze into the abyss :) of data science.
   Hence if I take one interval of the MQ3 function and a let it loose on the data, naturally the data Set will end up lower than the original one.